Xannadoo/carbon-cost-kaggle/WeeklyMeetings.md

 #### Where do you need help from Veronika?

-* Replace this text with a bullet point list of what you need help from Kirstie on.
+* Replace this text with a bullet point list of what you need help from Veronika on.
 * It's ok if your list is only one bullet point long!
 * Try to estimate how long each task will take.